-A lorry driver has been stopped by police after driving over the Forth Road Bridge despite it being closed to high-sided vehicles.
+Lorry stopped by police after driving across Forth Road Bridge despite closure to high-sided vehicles

 Road Policing Scotland's official twitter account said: "#NationalMotorcycleUnit, were on car duties today & stopped an HGV driver who decided the diversions were not for him & went over the FRB which was closed to high sided vehicles.